anirudhkaushal/quotes_updater/README.md

 # Latest quote

-Quote: Never promise more than you can perform.
+Quote: The more man meditates upon good thoughts, the better will be his world and the world at large.

-By: Publilius Syrus
+By: Confucius